Date of Publishing: February 4, 2020

 There are also regulations on when the break must be taken.
 If the employee’s shift is:

-- Seven hours or less: The break must fall between the second and fifth hours of that employee’s shift.
+• Six to seven hours: The break must fall between the second and fifth hours of that employee’s shift.

-- More than seven hours: The break must fall between the third and sixth hours of the employee’s shift.
+• >More than seven hours: The break must fall between the third and sixth hours of the employee’s shift.

 Rest Breaks